-Birthdays: The staff will provide a small gift and birthday sticker for the birthday child at Nursery School.
-Due to allergies and other food restrictions, we ask that if you choose to bring in treats you ensure that they a peanut free and that the staff is given the notice to be able to contact parents of children with dietary restrictions so that they can be included in the special day.
-(Please sign and return this portion to the Nursery Coordinator) I have read The MFRC Nursery School Parent Manual.
+The staff will provide a small gift and birthday sticker for the birthday child at Nursery School.
+Due to allergies and other food restrictions, we ask that if you choose to bring in treats you ensure that they are peanut free and that the staff is given the notice to be able to contact parents of children with dietary restrictions so that they can be included in the special day.

+(Please sign and return this portion to the Nursery Coordinator)

+I have read The MFRC Nursery School Parent Manual.
 I understand the policies as stated and agree to comply with them.
-Parent/Guardian Signature Date